tgvashworth/tgvashworth.github.io/_posts/2014-08-31-csp-and-transducers.md

 Using this with any collection requires another higher-order function, `map`, that combines the transform and the collection.

-This is where things start to get interesting: this function contains the *essence* of what it means to `map` — we *reduce* one collection to another by *transforming* the values and *cons-ing* the results together.
+This is where things start to get interesting: this function contains the *essence* of what it means to `map` — we *reduce* one collection to another by *transforming* the values and *concatenating* the results together.

 ```js
 function map(transform, collection) {